PolyplexEngine/libpp/README.md

 ```

-You can also check out [example_game](http://git.pplex.org/Polyplex/example_game), which is used as a testbed for new libpp features/fixes.
+You can also check out [example_game](http://github.com/PolyplexEngine/example_game), which is used as a testbed for new libpp features/fixes.

 ## Notice
+This framework will **not** work oficially on macOS, in future updates support code will be fully removed.
+The reason for this is that Apple has deprecated OpenGL, Polyplex will not support Metal, in any form (including MoltenVK) in the near-to-far future.

 ##### The library is written in what would be considered non-idiomatic D.

 [logo]: https://raw.githubusercontent.com/PolyplexEngine/branding/master/flat/libpp-pngs/libpp_transparent%40256w.png